Available for Interviews: Nadine Levitt

 -

 - Be mindful.
 Be mindful of the gap between what they already know and the news you are about to share.
-The bigger the gap the more jarring and potentially overwhelming the news will be.
+The more significant the gap, the more jarring and potentially overwhelming the news.
 Try to pre-screen the content and deliver it in a developmentally appropriate way.

 - Get curious.
-Ask them how this makes them feel, and remember emotions come in groups so make sure to look beyond the loudest emotions!
+Ask them how this makes them feel, and remember emotions come in groups, so look beyond the loudest emotions!

 - Be Reflective.
 Reflect on what each emotion might be signposting for them.
-Try to separate out the thoughts and patterns (aka the stories we tell ourselves) from actual data and facts.
+Try to separate the thoughts and patterns (a.k .a, the stories we tell ourselves) from actual data and facts.

 - Create a plan.
 Once you have all the messages from the emotions felt, try to create a plan that they could act on that makes them feel empowered, and celebrate how well they just processed their emotions!